 To assemble your stunning family portrait, open your finished images in Collage and add them to the Square Deal layout.
 Adjust each image so it fills out the cell how you like it.
 From the Background tab, turn the spacing down to zero and if you want, send the collage to the Editor and add any last minute textures or effects, like Papyrus or Comic Print.
 You can also keep adding different variations of the same images by adding more cells.

 There you have it — your very own pop art family portrait!

 Lightning round: get a two-toned look even faster

 If you like the pop art look, but wanna get to your end result much faster, here’s another way to get to a fun two-toned look.

 Add all your images to the photo tray and put them into a square deal layout.
 Hover and click the Edit button in the upper left corner of each cell, and in the editing palette that pops up, click the Effects tab, then click Open image in Editor for all your cool colorization work.
-(Accessing the Editor for individual photos in a Collage is a Royale feature but if you’re not Royale, you can just prep all your photos one at a time, in the Editor, before you start in Collage.)
+(Accessing the Editor for individual photos in a Collage is a Premium feature but if you’re not Premium, you can just prep all your photos one at a time, in the Editor, before you start in Collage.)

 Apply the Warhol effect to each photo in your collage.
 In the paint palette that pops up, you’ll choose the colors.
 The First color applies to shadows and the Second color applies to highlights, so if you want to see the face very clearly, pick a dark color for the first color and a lighter color for the second.
 You’ll want to play around with the Brightness and Contrast sliders as well.